-Area amended Details Date Central Quality informed Content The course is modified to enable students to critically evaluate and analyze research articles in the field o educational psychology, and employment research readings to develop persuasive arguments. f Assessment References Updated
+Content The course is modified to enable students to critically evaluate and analyze research articles in the field of educational psychology, and employment research readings to develop persuasive arguments.

+Assessment

+References Updated

+ED627

+1. Factual information

+Module title ED627 Educational communication Level MA

+Module tutor Prof. Mohammad Tawalbeh Credit value 3

+Prof. Hareth Abbas

-ED627 1.
-Factual inform nation Module title ED627 Educational communication Level Masters Module tutor Prof. Hamed Alwidi (Module/Course Chair) Dr. Walid Aboraya Credit value 3 Module type The taught course of the proposed programme is based on materials selected by the Tutors and the Students based on Open Educational Resources (OER).
+Dr. Walid Aboraya (Module/Course Chair)

+Module type The taught course of the proposed programme is based on materials selected by the Tutors and the Students based on Open Educational Resources (OER).
 Notional learning hours 3 Hrs

-2. Rat tionale for the module and its links with other modules • It provides a flexible open learning opportunity to students.
-It combines both face-to-face instruction (65%) and interactive distance learning (35%); Students admitted will avail themselves of excellent up-to-date teaching and support materials conducive for self-learning • Successful candidates will qualify not only for the AOU Masters degree but for the UK OU Masters degree as well, which will provide graduates with ample opportunity to continue their PhD study abroad, particularly in international universities in English-speaking countries and of course in Arabic-speaking countries

-• It creates for graduates good job opportunities in education as well as in the public and private sectors.
+- It provides a flexible open learning opportunity to students. - It combines both face-to-face instruction (65%) and interactive distance learning (35%); - Students admitted will avail themselves of excellent up-to-date teaching and support materials conducive for self-learning - Successful candidates will qualify not only for the AOU MA degree but for the UK OU MA degree as well, which will provide graduates with ample opportunity to continue their PhD study abroad, particularly in international universities in English-speaking countries and of course in Arabicspeaking countries - It creates for graduates good job opportunities in education as well as in the public and private sectors.